AngelineVenicia/Agentic-AI-PoC/README.md

-# Agentic-AI-PoC
-# 🚀 AM&D Agentic AI – Proof of Concept
+# 🚀Agentic AI – Proof of Concept

 This repository presents a **code-free summary** of a production-level PoC on using **Agentic AI** for automated unit test generation and code quality improvement.